Steamgjk/Nezha/README.md

 Since Bazel is becoming popular, we have migrated nezha from Makefile-based building system to the bazel building system.
 The bazel version in use is 5.2.0

 ```
-cd Nezha && bazel build //...
+cd Nezha && bazel build //replica/... //client/... //proxy/...
 ```

-After building the project successfully, the executable files will be generated in the folder named bazel-bin
+After building the project successfully, the executable files will be generated in the folder named `bazel-bin`